Many people think … they know me. So I’ve decided that the time has come for me to step forward with the truth.

 So I sat down one evening to write.
 The room was warm and cozy.
 On the table, my pen was scribbling the beginning of a story I’ve already written before.
 Soon enough, as it often happens, I fell asleep.
 And dreamed.
 In that dream, I heard a story.
 And the name of the story was: Confucius.
 Here it goes:

-Once upon a time or, twice… I don’t remember, there was a lovely girl locked in a tower, guarded by her stepmother, obviously… And on the top of the tower, higher than the highest clouds, there was a tini tiny window, which trapped a ray of sunshine into the small room where our princess lived.
-The one thing that made her special, besides her beauty, was that her hair grew really fast.
-But her stepmother was envious of her long hair.
-The old woman wanted herself to have the longest hair in the kingdom, yet her hair couldn’t grow nearly as fast as the step daughter’s.
-Every month or so the stepmother would ask: “Mirror mirror on the wall, what’s the longest hair of all?“ And whenever the answer was her stepdaughter’s, she would go and cut down the girls’ hair.
+Once upon a time or, twice… I don’t remember, there was a lovely princess who lived locked in a tower, guarded by her stepmother, obviously… And high up there, higher than the highest clouds, there was a tini tiny window, that trapped a ray of sunshine into the small room where our princess lived.
+Now, what made her special, besides her beauty, was that her hair grew really fast and really long.
+Yet the stepmother was envious of her long hair.
+The old woman wanted herself to have the longest hair in the kingdom.
+So every day the stepmother would ask: “Mirror mirror on the wall, what’s the longest hair of all?“ And whenever the answer was her stepdaughter’s, she would go and cut down the girls’ hair.
 Day by day passed like that, until one day, actually, one night, when the stepmother died, suffocated in the length of her own hair, leaving our princess alone, locked in her room at the top of the tower.

 She left her hair grow long, so very long,